 Galaxy Performance Tracking¶

 Tracking performance over time and identifying slow queries in your Galaxy can be an extremely important thing to do, especially for larger Galaxies.
+A more in-depth tutorial is available at the Galaxy Training Network.

 API / Route Timing Statistics¶